giuliosai/Murtel_2015_Data/README.md

 ## Geodetic annual displacement data

 The geodetic annual surface displacement data from 2009 to present can be accessed from the PERMOS data portal ("[Rock glacier velocity](https://www.permos.ch/data-portal/rock-glacier-velocities)").
 Measured annual typically in late August.
-In this study the marker on the same boulder as the GNSS station (one also closest to borehole) is the only one used.
+In this study we only used the marker on the same boulder as the GNSS station (one also closest to borehole).

 ## Borehole temperature data